Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - Education and Training Summary form

-Once the Board has received all the required documents, they’ll review your application and notify you if any additional information is needed and issue your license within 60 days.
+Once the Board has received all the required documents, it will review your application and notify you if any additional information is needed.
+They’ll issue your license within 60 days of receiving a complete application.

-With a Master’s Degree and More Experience Comes Advanced Certification Options in New Hampshire
+Advanced Certification Options with a Master’s Degree and More Experience

 - Earn a master’s degree in clinical psychology, substance use treatment, social work, or human services